stfc/PSyclone/tutorial/training/users/lfric/README.md

 Each of the following examples has its own subdirectories with the required files.
 In order to run the tests, change into the subdirectory specified in the heading.
+The required PSyclone command is specified in this document, but in all cases you can also just run `make` in order to run PSyclone with the required parameters.

 ## Using PSyclone (`1_using_psylone`)